Pioneering Saudi women who inspire future generations!

 After starting her career, Noha Al-Youssef became the youngest Saudi CEO while still in her second year of university for a group of companies in the Kingdom during her last academic year.

 Later, she established the Ithraa Consulting Group in 2009.
-It is based in Jeddah, which used primarily to provide advisory services and studies in developing Saudi women’s labour and projects field.
+With its main office in Jeddah, it offers research and advisory services for the advancement of Saudi women’s labour and projects in the sector.

 Eamonn Shakur

-Eamonn Shakur was previously a neuroscience researcher at the University of California and she also supervised hundreds of Pfizer’s clinical drug trials across North America.
+Shakur launched Blossom Technology, the first accelerator which aims to empower women and startups in the Kingdom.
+Besides, Eamonn Shakur was previously a neuroscience researcher at the University of California, and she also supervised hundreds of Pfizer’s clinical drug trials across North America.

 X